-But you want to live like an Italian.
+You want to live like an Italian.
 You want to be surrounded by the sights, smells and boisterous lifestyle that can only be found on the boot-shaped peninsula.
-There’s only one hitch: You live in Omaha, Nebraska!

-On the way home, you pick up a box of pasta and some ruby-red pomodori (tomatoes, a word you’ve just learned) and start dreaming up a delicious ragú for your dinner that evening.
+You pick up a box of pasta and some ruby-red pomodori (tomatoes, a word you’ve just learned) and start dreaming up a delicious ragú for your dinner.

 What’s the Big Deal with Italian Immersion?

 Immersive language learning is achieved by surrounding yourself with grammar, vocab, authentic pronunciation and colloquial speech in order to force your brain to actively live in that language.

 This is possibly the most effective way to learn a language, and Italian is just about the best language you can do it in.
 I mean, who wouldn’t love to wrap themselves in a big Italian cocoon of cannoli, Da Vinci and Fellini?

 Sounds like paradiso (heaven)!
 Immersion techniques are a fantastic way to take your Italian to the next level, and the great news is that they’re also a lot of fun!
 These Italian immersion tips will replace parts of your drab daily routine with their vivacious Italian equivalents, and before long every day will feel like a stroll through the Campidoglio.

 How to Turn Your Home into an Italian Immersion Paradise

 1. Become an Italian Foodie

 If you study Italian but don’t like to cook, you’re missing out on the biggest part of Italian culture!